princomp/princomp.github.io/source/solutions/io/files.md

     #.
 It does not close the file properly,
     #.
 It can throw exceptions if e.g., `filePath` cannot be accessed by the program,
     #.
-It possibly overwrite the file located at `filePath`.
+It possibly overwrites the file located at `filePath`.

     To solve those, it should be edited to: